celrati/fastAPi-starter/readme.md

  so you need to install conda before
  * conda create --name lenaEnv --file requirements.txt
 * start the server : ./start.sh

+* to see the docs : http://localhost:8081/docs and http://localhost:8081/redoc